- Aug 12, 2025

 The Mahakaleshwar Temple in Ujjain is renowned for its unique rituals, the most prominent of which is the Bhasma Aarti.
 Visit the temple early to participate in the rituals.
 Below are the following.

-Therefore, special celebration rituals, which tend to take place on the following days, including Mahashivratri, Shravan Mass, Nag Panchami, and Kartik Purnima, are further marked by special prayers, Pujas, and rituals.
+Therefore, special celebration rituals, which tend to take place on the following days, including Mahashivratri, Shravan Maas, Nag Panchami, and Kartik Purnima, are further marked by special prayers, Pujas, and rituals.

 How many days are enough to travel to the Mahakaleshwar temple from Delhi?